Olive oil extraction: Olive presses

-People have used olive presses since Greeks first began pressing olives over 5,000 years ago.
 Roman olive presses survive to the present time, with a notable collection present at Volubilis in Morocco.
 An olive press works by applying pressure to olive paste to separate the liquid oil and vegetation water from the solid material.
 The oil and vegetation water are then separated by standard decantation.

 Olive presses were traditionally built within walled structures.
-Traditional olive-presses consisted of a large, cylindrical millstone mounted by an upper milling-stone used to grind the olives and their pits into a pulp.
-Formerly, the upper milling-stone was turned by a beast of burden pulling a wooden beam attached to the stone.
+Traditional olive-presses consisted of a crushing basin which is a large, cylindrical millstone mounted by an upper milling-stone (crushing stone) used to grind the olives and their pits into a pulp.
+Formerly, the upper milling-stone was rotated by a beast of burden harnessed to a wooden beam, or horizontal shaft, and which turned the crushing stone.
+The draft animal which rotated the horizontal shaft was always blindfolded to prevent it from getting dizzy.
 After which, the pulp was collected and kneaded.
 It was then placed within frails (being no more than flexible, woven baskets made of thick fibrous material, usually of rushes, palm fronds, hemp or willow splints), stacked one on top of the other, to which was applied a stone weight to release the oil from the pulp.
-The extracted liquid which is obtained consists of oil and vegetable water (amurca) mixed together, and runs off into a pit.
+The extracted liquid which is obtained consists of oil and vegetable water (amurca = watery lees) mixed together, and runs off into a pit.
 After settling, the oil rises to the surface and is removed by way of decantation.
 Filtering the oil produces a clearer batch of oil.
 The olive residue that remained was used for lighting fires.

+About 50–70 kilograms (110–155 pounds) of olives were spread within the [crushing] basin and crushed for 30-50 minutes.
+Sometimes water would be added to facilitate the movement of the crushing stone.
+From time to time a worker would push the olives into the path of the moving stone with a spade-like tool.

-This basic method is still widely used today, and it is still a valid way of producing high quality olive oil if adequate precautions are taken.
+The following basic method is still widely used today, and remains a valid way of producing high quality olive oil if adequate precautions are taken.

 First the olives are ground into an olive paste using large millstones at a corporate oil mill.
 The olive paste generally stays under the stones for 30–40 minutes.
 This has three objectives: